advanced-security/enterprise-security-team/README.md

 ## Assumptions

 - The security manager team isn't already an existing team that's using team sync [for enterprise](https://docs.github.com/en/enterprise-cloud@latest/admin/identity-and-access-management/using-saml-for-enterprise-iam/managing-team-synchronization-for-organizations-in-your-enterprise) or [for organizations](https://docs.github.com/en/enterprise-cloud@latest/organizations/organizing-members-into-teams/synchronizing-a-team-with-an-identity-provider-group).
+- The Enterprise admin account doing this is not intended to be part of the security managers team you are creating (that would conflict with the demotion script)

 ## Any extra info?